rur/treetop-client/README.markdown

 #### `treetop.push({"tagName": "my-tag"})`

 Register a 'mount' and 'unmount' function for custom components.
-Elements are matching by either tagName or attrName.
+Elements are matched by either tagName or attrName.
 The mounting functions will be called by treetop during the course of replacing a region of the DOM.

 Fragment child elements are 'mounted' and 'unmounted' recursively in depth-first order.